Welcome

 German‑Norwegian relations are very close and amicable.
 The German occupation of Norway during the Second World War led to a profound rift in the traditionally very good relations between the two countries.
 Willy Brandt, who had lived in political exile in Norway from 1933 to 1940, played a key role in reconciling the two countries after the War.

-Today bilateral political relations are excellent.
-For Germany, Norway is an important partner in its role as an energy provider and when it comes to implementing the energy transition and addressing many international issues (for example, support for Ukraine).
-The Norwegian Government’s Germany Strategy which is currently being updated plays a major role in shaping bilateral relations.
-Norway regards Germany as a most important partner in Europe and a key country when it comes to its relations with the EU.
+Today, bilateral political relations are excellent.
+For Germany, Norway is an important partner in its role as the largest energy provider and when it comes to implementing the energy transition and addressing many international issues (for example, support for Ukraine).
+The Norwegian Government’s Germany Strategy, which is currently being updated, plays a major role in shaping bilateral relations.
+Norway regards Germany as its most important partner in Europe and a key country when it comes to its relations with the EU.
 As well as stepping up contacts between the two societies, the aim is increased cooperation with Germany with a view to defending multilateral institutions, international codes of conduct and free trade.
-Norway is Germany’s most important energy supplier.

 Keywords